sumcoinlabs/sumcoinj.org/security-model.md

 Your app will receive pending transactions, add them to the wallet, and run event listeners.
 However, in SPV mode the only reason you have to believe the transaction is valid is the fact that the nodes you connected to relayed the transaction.
 If an attacker could ensure you were connected to his nodes, this would mean they could feed you a transaction that was completely invalid (spent non-existing money), and it would still be accepted as if it was valid.

-Because bitcoinj apps do not accept incoming connections, the peers you talk to are always randomly selected at startup (based on DNS seeds today).
+Because sumcoinj apps do not accept incoming connections, the peers you talk to are always randomly selected at startup (based on DNS seeds today).
 So it can be difficult for an attacker to control your connectivity like that.
 For this reason, the number of peers that have announced a transaction is exposed in the `TransactionConfidence` object and you can listen on that to learn when new peers have announced a transaction.
 Once most of your peers have announced, you can be fairly sure that the transaction is propagating its way across the network and is very likely to be valid.

 There are three potential attacks on this method of gaining confidence.

 1. Hijacking your entire internet connection and connecting you to a fake network.
 This is called a _Sybil attack_ and is easiest to pull off when you are using an untrusted internet connection (e.g. coffee shop wifi), or using Tor.
-Bitcoinj does not support Tor today, so realistically, this concern is biggest when using a mobile wallet.
+Sumcoinj does not support Tor today, so realistically, this concern is biggest when using a mobile wallet.
 2. Exploiting race conditions by broadcasting two invalid transactions simultaneously.
 This technique was explored in [a paper by researchers at ETH Zurich](http://eprint.iacr.org/2012/248.pdf).
-For the technique to work best the attacker must be able to connect to the victim. bitcoinj apps do not accept incoming connections (there is no reason for them to do so), so this is difficult to pull off.
-In future the Bitcoin network will likely relay double spend alerts, but it's not implemented today.
+For the technique to work best the attacker must be able to connect to the victim. sumcoinj apps do not accept incoming connections (there is no reason for them to do so), so this is difficult to pull off.
+In future the Sumcoin network will likely relay double spend alerts, but it's not implemented today.
 3. Mining a block that contains a double spend, then buying a service, then broadcasting the block.
 This is known as a _Finney attack_ and is discussed below.

 ## Finney attacks